 About the LMI Research Programme

-In 2012, the Minister of Higher Education, Science and Innovation initiated the first phase of the Labour Market Intelligence (LMI) research programme, led by the Human Sciences Research Council.
+In 2012, the Minister of Higher Education, Science and Innovation initiated the first phase of the labour market intelligence research programme, the Labour Market Intelligence Partnership (LMIP) led by the Human Sciences Research Council.

-In 2019, the second phase of the LMI research programme commenced in partnership with the University of Cape Town (UCT).
+In 2019, the second phase of the LMI research programme commenced in partnership with the Development Policy Research Unit (DPRU) at the University of Cape Town (UCT).
 The LMI is funded through the National Skills Fund (NSF).

 LMIP PHASE 2